lzino90/behavior/README.md

 # behavior
-Code and data used in the paper "Game-theoretic modeling of collective decision-making during epidemics"
+Code and data used in the paper "Game-theoretic modeling of collective decision-making during epidemics" by M. Ye, L. Zino, A. Rizzo, and M. Cao, Phys.
+Rev. E, 2021 doi: 10.1103/PhysRevE.104.024314

 INSTRUCTIONS AND SYSTEM REQUIREMENTS: